liujip0/auth-ysws/README.md

 ## 🎁 Reward

-If your submission is approved, you'll receive a yubikey from [yubico](https://www.yubico.com) to enhance your security!
+If your submission is approved, you'll be eligible to recieve a yubikey, programmable NFC tags, and antivirus software giftcards (based on the hours you spend)

 ## 💡 Project Ideas